10 Books Tim Ferriss Thinks Every Entrepreneur Should Read

 In anticipation of an attack from a hostile alien race, Andrew “Ender” Wiggin is specially selected to train in space combat, excelling in all areas of school.
 But struggling with pressure and managing expectations makes for a hard and lonely ascent to the top.

 Ferriss's take: “Through Ender’s journey, you’ll learn how to capitalize on your strengths and those of your teammates, as well as exploit your adversaries’ weaknesses.
 Ender is a futuristic Level 5 Leader we can all learn from.”

-As thick and fast-paced as a Harry Potter book, this is a an epic story of a samurai.
-From raging battle scenes to pensive transformations, this plot plunges into everything from near death experiences and Zen monkhood.Ferriss's take: "Musashi’s transformation from talented yet conflicted young warrior to one of the greatest (perhaps the greatest) swordsman of all time teaches you about critical thinking, strategizing and ultimately, that there is more to life than merely surviving.
+As thick and fast-paced as a Harry Potter book, this is an epic story of a samurai.
+From raging battle scenes to pensive transformations, the plot plunges into everything from near-death experiences to Zen monkhood.Ferriss's take: "Musashi’s transformation from talented yet conflicted young warrior to one of the greatest (perhaps the greatest) swordsmen of all time teaches you about critical thinking, strategizing and, ultimately, that there is more to life than merely surviving.
 Musashi re-created himself from nothing and rose from destitution to legend.
 Why not you?"

 This classic novel tells the story of two men and an extraordinary friendship.
-Departing on an adventure to Crete, the pair of unlikely friends teach each other about the joys of living a life full to the brim and in the moment.Ferriss's take: “I have recommended this outstanding book before.
+After departing on an adventure to Crete, the unlikely friends teach each other about the joys of living in the moment.Ferriss's take: “I have recommended this outstanding book before.
 It pits the instinctive against the intellectual, the simpleton (brilliant at times) against the over-thinker.
 Finding myself with my head frequently stuck up my own ass, this book is a constant companion and reminder to step outside of my brain.”